HBase Tutorial Summary

-Initially, it was Google Big Table, afterwards it was re-named as HBase and is primarily written in Java.
+HBase is an open-source, column-oriented distributed database system in a Hadoop environment.
+Initially, it was Google Big Table, afterward; it was renamed as HBase and is primarily written in Java.
+Apache HBase is needed for real-time Big Data applications.

 - HBase is built for low latency operations